 IS AN EASTWOOD WELDER THE BEST FOR BEGINNERS?

-Our project cars are in desperate need of some body work and that’s where the Eastwood MP140i Multi Process Welder comes in.
+Our project cars are in desperate need of auto body work and that’s where the Eastwood MP140i Multi Process Welder comes in.

 Eastwood sells automotive tools focused around the DIYer, and their welders are no different.